eparey/AnnotateSnakeMake/README.md

 - [Elise Parey](e.parey@ucl.ac.uk)
 - [Ferdinand Marlétaz](f.marletaz@ucl.ac.uk)

-We also thank Chema Martin-Duran for contributing to the establishment of the annotation pipeline.
+We also thank Chema Martin-Duran for contributing to the development of the pipeline.

 ## References